tomasreimers/realtime.js/DOCS.md

 ## Alias

-Unless you change the `realtime.config.noConflict` setting to be true, realtime is availiable under the alias `rt`.
+Unless you change the `realtime.config.noConflict` setting to be true, realtime is available under the alias `rt`.

     rt('.nav-list').act(function (){
         this.style.color = '#FF0000';